tintoy/msbuild-project-tools-vscode/README.md

 To install this extension, [download](https://github.com/tintoy/msbuild-project-tools-vscode/releases/) the VSIX package for the latest experimental release and install it by choosing "Install from VSIX" from the menu on the top right of the extensions panel.

-## Notes
+## Limitations

-This extension uses the NuGet v3 API to resolve package names and versions.
+* This extension uses the NuGet v3 API to resolve package names and versions.
 The API is pretty slow, unfortunately; I'll try to improve performance / result caching in the next release.
+* At present the extension only works on project files (`*.*proj`) and although it does process any `.targets` / `.props` files they include, it doesn't provide intellisense inside those files (this is mainly because VS Code doesn't make it easy to keep track of which project a given `.props` file was opened for).
+This aspect of the design needs further analysis, I think.

 ## Questions / bug reports